alecs1/home/qt/qtgo/README.txt

+Linux
+mkdir qtgo-build
+cd qtgo-build
+cmake ../qtgo

+Android.
+Building for Android requires having a build for the host computer first.

-Approximate steps for a full build: cmake -DCMAKE_TOOLCHAIN_FILE=~/github/home/android-cmake/android.toolchain.cmake -DCMAKE_BUILD_TYPE=Debug -DANDROID_ABI="armeabi-v7a with NEON" ../qtgo make
+1. run CMake in the new directory pointing to correct toolchain file cmake -DCMAKE_TOOLCHAIN_FILE=../../android-cmake/android.toolchain.cmake -DCMAKE_BUILD_TYPE=Debug -DANDROID_ABI="armeabi-v7a with NEON" ../qtgo

-../qtgo/copy-pc-executables.sh
+2.
+make

+3. Copy the generated executables from a PC build, since these need to run on the current PC, on on Arm ../qtgo/copy-pc-executables.sh

+4.
 make